andreacbc/todo-js/README.md

-# WebPack Starter
+# TODO App

-This is the initial project to create apps using webpack.
+This is the initial project to create TODO app using webpack and JavaScript.

 ### Notes:
 Remember to rebuild node modules